Find Cheap Life Insurance Quotes in Your Area

 - You have secured loans (such as auto loans or a mortgage) that exceed the value of your liquid assets

-In these situations, whether a debt is forgiven, transferable or could impact your family tends to vary according to the type of debt.
+In these situations, whether a debt is forgiven, transferable, or be passed along to your immediate family will vary according to the type of debt.

 Federal student loans are forgiven when the student passes away.
 Similarly, federal PLUS loans are forgiven when either the student or their parent dies.